HL7/davinci-ecdx/input/pagecontent/general-guidance.md

 #### Sequence Diagram

-The sequence diagram in Figure 2 below outlines the interaction between the Payer and EHR to query and retrieve the requested data:
+The sequence diagram in Figure 2 below outlines the interaction between the Payer and EHR  query and retrieve the requested data using a direct query:

 {% include img-small.html img="todo.png" caption="Figure 2" %}